AVEVA/AVEVA-Samples/Basic/DotNet/readme_QiLibs.rst

         sampleType.Id = sampleTypeId;
         sampleType = qiMetadataService.GetOrCreateTypeAsync(sampleType).GetAwaiter().GetResult();

 If an identifier is not specified, the Qi service automatically assigns one, which will be included in the returned QiType.
-The ID is required for stream creation, so be sure to capture the returned QiType instance.
+The Id is required for stream creation, so be sure to capture the returned QiType instance.

 Create a QiStream
 =================

 An ordered series of events is stored in a QiStream.
-Stream creation involves creating a local QiStream instance, giving it an ID, assigning it a type, and submitting it to the Qi service.
+Stream creation involves creating a local QiStream instance, giving it an Id, assigning it a type, and submitting it to the Qi service.
 You may optionally assign a QiStreamBehavior to the stream.
 The following code shows how to create a stream named ``evtStream`` for recording events of the sample type.
 The value of the ``TypeId`` property is set to the value of the QiType ``Id`` property for the QiType created in the previous step.

 .. code:: c#